 A note about the terminology "raw" The name "raw" comes from a research paper that proposed this approach [FL03].
+A better name might have been "not yet initialized" or "partially initialized", but the term "raw" in now well-known.
 The @Raw annotation has nothing to do with the raw types of Java Generics.